Promoting Postnatal Exercise

 After the six-to-eight-week postnatal check, more intense activities can slowly resume, building up steadily towards vigorous exercise at three months post-birth and beyond (RCM 2019).

-Despite the very obvious health benefits of postnatal exercise, a high percentage of women admit they find postnatal exercises an inconvenience, with as few as 22.6% reporting they only ‘sometimes’ attempt to complete them if they ‘remember or have time’ (Ewers 2018).
+Despite the very obvious health benefits of postnatal exercise, a high percentage of people admit they find postnatal exercises an inconvenience, with as few as 22.6% reporting they only ‘sometimes’ attempt to complete them if they ‘remember or have time’ (Ewers 2018).

-Likewise, one in five respondents said they would try an alternative to traditional pelvic floor exercises if it worked or saved them time, with many mothers commenting that they would try to do the exercises but didn’t think they would really work.
+Likewise, one in five respondents said they would try an alternative to traditional pelvic floor exercises if it worked or saved them time, with many commenting that they would try to do the exercises but didn’t think they would really work.

-With challenges like this, it’s clear that active promotion of postnatal exercise is still a vitally important part of postnatal care that requires the right combination of motivational skills and teaching materials to help mothers enjoy the many benefits that exercise can bring.
+With challenges like this, it’s clear that active promotion of postnatal exercise is still a vitally important part of postnatal care that requires the right combination of motivational skills and teaching materials to help parents enjoy the many benefits that exercise can bring.